cs107-rysr/spladtool-docs/docs/source/test.rst

 The code coverage of our tests achieves 96%.

-To run given tests, under UNIX environment, use:
+To run given tests, first install pytorch, to which we are comparing our results, and under UNIX environment, type:

 .. code-block:: console